trust-mfn-berlin/animals-as-objects/vault/story.micropaleontology-at-sea.md

 [^1]: For Riedel’s biography, see the electronic journal that he helped create in the early years of the internet.
 “William Riedel”. _Paleontologica Electronica (Staff)_, no date,  https://palaeo-electronica.org/staff/bill.htm (01.07.2021).

 [^2]: This was one of the most celebrated oceanographic scientific explorations of the 19th century.
 See Lerwill, Ben.
-“HMS Challenger: The voyage that birthed oceanography”. _BBC_, 21.07.2020, https://www.bbc.com/travel/article/20200719-hms-challenger-the-voyage-that-birthed-oceanography (01.07.2021); Golembiewski, Kate.
+“HMS Challenger: The voyage that birthed oceanography”. _BBC Online_, 21.07.2020. https://www.bbc.com/travel/article/20200719-hms-challenger-the-voyage-that-birthed-oceanography (01.07.2021); Golembiewski, Kate.
 “H.M.S.
-Challenger: Humanity’s First Real Glimpse of the Deep Oceans”. _Discover Magazine_, 20.04.2019, https://www.discovermagazine.com/planet-earth/hms-challenger-humanitys-first-real-glimpse-of-the-deep-oceans (01.07.2021).
+Challenger: Humanity’s First Real Glimpse of the Deep Oceans”. _Discover Magazine_, 20.04.2019. https://www.discovermagazine.com/planet-earth/hms-challenger-humanitys-first-real-glimpse-of-the-deep-oceans (01.07.2021).
 For a more in-depth history, see Rozwadowski, Helen M. _Fathoming the Ocean: The Discovery and Exploration of the Deep Sea_.
 Cambridge: Harvard University Press, 2005.

-[^3]: For more on how a piston corer works, see “Piston Corer”. _Woods Hole Oceanographic institution_, no date, https://www.whoi.edu/what-we-do/explore/instruments/instruments-sensors-samplers/piston-corer/ (01.07.2021).
+[^3]: For more on how a piston corer works, see “Piston Corer”. _Woods Hole Oceanographic Institution_, no date. https://www.whoi.edu/what-we-do/explore/instruments/instruments-sensors-samplers/piston-corer/ (01.07.2021).

 [^4]: Pettersson, Hans.
 “The Swedish Deep-Sea Expedition”. _Nature_ 162 (1948): 324–325. https://scholarspace.manoa.hawaii.edu/bitstream/10125/9061/1/vol2n4-231-238.pdf (01.07.2021).